 Prerequisite: US.
-History Grade Level (s): 12
+History

 Description: This advanced course is designed to prepare students to pass the US History AP test given in May.
 Students examine the major turning points in American history that reflect continuity and change throughout the history of our nation.
 Students identify and analyze social, political, economic, geographic, and cultural issues.
 This course includes extended analysis of the nation's beginnings and completion of two research papers, and volunteer community activities.
 Students will develop the analytical skills and factual knowledge necessary to understand problems in U.S. history.
-Topics for document-based essays will be based on sample Advanced
+Topics for documentbased essays will be based on sample Advanced Placement test items.